Counseling/Mental Health/Emergency Resources

 Seeing Your Counselor: Non-Emergency Situation

-Students, if you need to speak to a Counselor and it is not an emergency (something you want to talk about and could be discussed within the next couple of days), please email your counselor or visit your counselor's virtual office to schedule a meeting.
+Students, if you need to speak to a Counselor and it is not an emergency (something you want to talk about and could be discussed within the next couple of days), please email your counselor to schedule a meeting.

 Seeing Your Counselor: Emergency Situation